 Under Part 195 of the Natural Resources and Environmental Protection Act, \$435.0 million of the money deposited into the Environmental Protection Bond Fund must be used to clean up sites of toxic and environmental contamination.
-Of that money, \$35.0 million must be used to clean up environmental contamination sites that have been identified under Public Act 307 of 1982 (the former Environmental Response Act) or Part 201 that will not be funded until the next fiscal year and have been approved by the Department as having a measurable economic effect.
-The bill would include sites identified under Part 213.
-Identified sites also would have to meet either of the following: a) until the bill's effective date, would not be funded in the next fiscal year and had been approved by the Department as having a measurable economic benefit; or b) beginning on the bill's effective date, for projects meeting the criteria of Section 19608 to 19615 (for the Clean Michigan Initiative Bond Fund).
+Of that money, \$35.0 million must be used to clean up environmental contamination sites that have been identified under Public Act 307 of 1982 (the former Environmental Response Act) or Part 201.
+The bill includes sites identified under Part 213.
+Previously, identified sites also had to meet the criteria that they would not be funded in the next fiscal year and had been approved by the Department as having a measurable economic benefit.
+Beginning on the bill's effective date, identified sites must meet the criteria for projects under Section 19608 to 19615 (for the Clean Michigan Initiative Bond Fund).

-Under Section 19509, the Department of Environmental Quality must promulgate rules necessary to implement grant and loan programs provided in Part 195, and must assure maximum participation by local units of government and private entities by promulgating rules that provide for a grant or loan program, where appropriate.
-Prior to making a grant or loan, the Department must consider the extent to which the making of the grant or loan contributes to the achievement of a balanced distribution of grants and loans throughout the State.
+Under Section 19509, the Department of Environmental Quality must promulgate rules necessary to implement grant and loan programs provided in Part 195.
+The DEQ also must assure maximum participation by local units of government and private entities by promulgating rules that provide for a grant or loan program, where appropriate.
+Before making a grant or loan, the Department must consider the extent to which it contributes to the achievement of a balanced distribution of grants and loans throughout the State.
 The Department also must require in rules that loans issued to private entities include an interest charge of not less than 5% per year.
-Under the bill, notwithstanding any other provision of the section, for grant projects considered for funding on or after the bill's effective date, the above provisions would not apply and the Department would have to apply the criteria used for projects under Section 19611 (the extent to which a grant or loan contributes to the achievement of a balanced distributon of grants and loans throughout the State).
+Under the bill, notwithstanding any other provision of the section, for grant projects considered for funding under Section 19508 (1)(a) on or after the bill's effective date, the above provisions do not apply and the Department must apply the criteria used for projects under Section 19611 (the extent to which a grant or loan contributes to the achievement of a balanced distribution of grants and loans throughout the State).

 An application for a grant or loan authorized under Part 195 must be made on a form prescribed by the Department.
 The Department may require the applicant to provide any information reasonably necessary to allow it to make a determination.
-Beginning on the bill's effective date, an application for a grant or loan under Section 19508(1)(a) would be subject to the same requirements listed in Section 19610 for a loan under Section 19608(1)(a)(iv).
+Beginning on the bill's effective date, an application for a grant or loan under Section 19508(1)(a) is subject to the same requirements listed in Section 19610 for a loan under Section 19608(1)(a)(iv).

-(Section 19508(1)(a) requires money in the Environmental Protection Bond Fund that is allocated to clean up sites of toxic and environmental contamination identified through Part 201 (or, under the bill, Part 213) to be spent and recovered by the State in the same manner as provided in that part.
+(Section 19508(1)(a) requires money in the Environmental Protection Bond Fund that is allocated to clean up sites of toxic and environmental contamination identified through Part 201 or, under the bill, Part 213 to be spent and recovered by the State in the same manner as provided in that part.
 Section 19610 lists conditions that must be met before a grant or loan from the Clean Michigan Initiative Bond Fund may be made.)